-Sanitary Sewer service in North Salt Lake City is provided by the South Davis Sewer District.
-For questions on comments about sewer service or to schedule a plant tour, please contact the South Davis sewer District.
+Sanitary Sewer service in the City of North Salt Lake is provided by the South Davis Sewer District.
+For questions or comments about sewer service or to schedule a plant tour, please contact the South Davis sewer District.

 Today, the District’s North Plant, located at 1800 West 1200 North in West Bountiful, treats approximately 8 million gallons of wastewater per day with the capacity to treat up to 12 million gallons per day.
 The District’s South Plant, located at 1380 West Center Street in North Salt Lake, treats approximately 3 million gallons of wastewater per day with the capacity to treat up to 4 million gallons a day.
-The size of the collection system owned and maintained by the District has more than doubled in the last 50 years, consisting of more than 200 miles of pipe, ranging from 6 inches to 48 inches in diameter, and an estimated 4,400 manholes.
+The size of the collection system owned and maintained by the District has grown to more than 370 miles of pipe, ranging from 6 inches to 48 inches in diameter, and over 8,800 manholes.

 Impact (Connection) Fees for New Construction/Remodel Projects